 Reflexology hand chart

-Learn how a reflexologist combines reflex points in hand reflexology maps with aromatherapy, acupressure & acupuncture.
+Learn how a reflexologist combines reflex points in hand reflexology maps combined with other complementary methods such as: aromatherapy, acupressure & acupuncture.

 Reflexology hands &

 Find a hand reflexology chart for free: reflexology of the hand.
-An acupressure chart: acupuncture points & acupressure points.
+An acupressure chart treatments for headache, constipation, hypertension or pain through hands & feet or ears: acupuncture points & acupressure points.